Dynamic Optimization with Convergence Guarantees: Introduction

 Another proof of high-order convergence for a direct collocation method is given in~\cite{RaoHager}.
-This proof considers the Bolza form with constraints.
-The authors show convergence of their scheme under the following assumptions: (i) the solution must be locally unique; (ii) the states are assumed to have a strong first derivative; (iii) the state and co-state trajectories must have two square integrable derivatives; (iv) the Hamiltonian is assumed to satisfy a local strong convexity property; (v) the objective and the ODE function are assumed to be twice Lipschitz differentiable.
+This proof considers the Mayer form with constraints.
+The authors show convergence of their scheme under the following assumptions: (i) the solution is locally unique; (ii) the states have a strong first derivative; (iii) the state and co-state trajectories have two square integrable derivatives; (iv) the Hamiltonian satisfies a local strong convexity property; (v) the objective and the ODE function are twice Lipschitz differentiable.

 A convergence result for a pseudospectral method for the control of constrained feedback linearizable systems is given in~\cite{gongEtAl:2006}.
 In order to provide a proof that does not require dualization, the strong assumption is made that the derivatives of the interpolating polynomial for the state converges uniformly to a continuous function, which implies that the optimal input has to be continuous.
 This assumption was relaxed in~\cite{kangEtAl:2007} to allow for discontinuous optimal inputs, under the assumptions that (i)~both the optimal state and input trajectories are piecewise differentiable, and (ii)~the path constraints define a convex set.